creggian/readInput/README.md

 Parameter parser for R scripts
 ==============================

-The goal is to easily parse parameters when launching R script using `Rscript` command.
+The goal is to easily parse parameters and provide an "help" text message when launching R script using `Rscript` command.
 Example:

 `Rscript myscript.R --arg1=param1 --arg2=param2`

 What to do
 ----------

-* create a data.frame with default arguments (and little bit more)
+1. create a data.frame with default arguments (and little bit more)
-* merge default with custom parameters
+2. merge default with custom parameters
-* retrieve the final values
+3. retrieve the final values

 How to do that?
 ---------------